fatma-hosni/Day_night_classification_problem/README.md

     1- go to : archive\bdd100k\bdd100k\images\100k\train
        in train file : testA,testB,trainA,trainB where testA ,trainA is images for day class, and trainB,testB is image for night class
-    2- make 2 folder thier name is day,night and copy images from trainA, testA to day folder and copy images from trainB,testB to night folder now the dataset is ready to use in day_night_classification.ipynb !
+    2- make 2 folder thier name is day,night and copy images from trainA, testA to day folder and copy images from trainB,testB to night folder and put those to folder in folder name "dataset" in app path now the dataset is ready to use in day_night_classification.ipynb !
 # day_night_classification.ipynb
     inculde model starting from data prepration and visualization to model testing and validation